rsatf/terms-of-service/README.md

 ## Reports and Enquiries

-If you believe someone is violating the terms of service, we ask that you report it by messaging someone with the @admin role on [Discord](https://rsa.tf/discord).

-If you have questions, please feel free to contact anyone with the @admin role on [Discord](https://rsa.tf/discord).
+If you believe someone is violating the terms of service, just have some questions, or are appealing a previous ruling on a violation, please feel free to contact anyone with the @admin role on [Discord](https://rsa.tf/discord).

 ## Acknowledgements